shiimizu/ena/readme.md

 4. You should now be able to run `ena` and have it start archiving, and report status to the standard output, showing requests as they happen, as well as a display of current queued tasks.<br>Ctrl-C will stop Ena.
 To leave Ena running long term, you can use screen (or byobu or any such tool).

 ## FAQ
-Check with [wiki](https://github.com/shiimizu/ena/wiki) for more FAQs and information.
+Check the [wiki](https://github.com/shiimizu/ena/wiki) for more FAQs and information.

 ### Why?
 Much of my personal time and research went into 4ch for educational purposes and self development.
 I value the things I've learned there and have a plethora of archived threads.
 Archival sites have been crumbling down due to requiring several tens of gigabytes to keep [Asagi](https://github.com/eksopl/asagi) archiving every board.
 The current avaliable solutions are not practical nor production ready.
 So I decided to help out.